Erin Weir: Harassment allegations

-In February 2018, Weir was suspended from his caucus duties by party leader Jagmeet Singh pending an independent investigation made into sexual harassment allegations made against him.
-Weir was expelled from the NDP caucus on May 3, 2018 following his public comments to the media regarding the outcome of the sexual harassment investigation, and for revealing confidential information about a complainant.
-The investigation found that one claim of harassment and three claims of sexual harassment were sustained by the evidence.
+In February 2018, Weir was suspended from his caucus duties by party leader Jagmeet Singh pending an independent investigation made into allegations made against him by fellow MP Christine Moore.
+Weir was expelled from the NDP caucus on May 3, 2018 following his public comments to the media regarding the outcome of the harassment investigation, with the party alleging that Weir had revealed confidential information about a complainant.
+Party spokespeople indicated that investigation found that claims of harassment were sustained by the evidence.
+Weir characterized the investigation as having found that he probably sat or stood too close to people at social events and tried to talk to them when they didn't want to talk.
+The media reported that "Three said Weir stood too close to them when talking and didn’t know when to shut up.
+The fourth said he had twice yelled at her over the issue of carbon tariffs — once during a policy debate and again later in an elevator."

 As an independent member, Weir asked Speaker Geoff Regan to have his affiliation switched to the Co-operative Commonwealth Federation (CCF), the predecessor of the modern NDP.
 As the House of Commons does not require that a party be registered with Elections Canada for the purposes of MPs declaring affiliation, the affiliation change was accepted and Weir became the first CCF MP since 1961.

 In May 2018, a group of 67 former NDP MPs and MLAs from Saskatchewan sent Singh a letter in support of Weir and calling for his reinstatement as an NDP MP.
+They criticized the federal party’s investigation as a “fishing expedition” that solicited complaints about Weir missing social cues.
+Singh dismissed these concerns on national television by describing the former members as “persons occupying positions of privilege” trying to “intimidate” him.

+Former Saskatchewan NDP Finance Minister Eric Cline wrote in the National Post that "Weir had engaged in conduct described by an investigator as “on the low-end of the scale".

 On September 6, 2018, it was publicly revealed that NDP Leader Singh had rejected Weir's request to rejoin the NDP during a meeting in June, despite Weir stating that he had worked with a personal trainer to understand the issues of the complaint.

 Singh also said that Weir will not be permitted to run as an NDP candidate in the 2019 federal election.
 Although Weir had announced that he intended to seek the party's nomination in Regina—Lewvan, he retracted that statement, citing NDP Leader Singh's continued refusal for Weir to run for the party's nomination without appeal.
+Singh's stance did not change when a petition signed by nearly 3,000 people in Regina called for an appeal of the February investigation.

 On May 21, 2019, Weir announced he would not run for reelection.